 7 Slick Ways to Save Money on Amazon You Probably Don’t Know About

-In recent months, I’ve become obsessed with shopping on Amazon.
+I’ve become obsessed with shopping on Amazon.

 It started one Christmas when I ordered presents through Amazon Prime.
 Everything from a butter churner to an Instax Instant Film camera were delivered to my front door within 24 hours.